narmeshnigam/omvix/README_Image_Assets.md

 # Image Assets

-This document lists images referenced across the Omvix website.
+This document lists images referenced across the iSwift website.
 Missing images should be collected and placed in the `assets` directory.
 The table includes aspect ratio hints extracted from the HTML where available.

 | File Name | Aspect Ratio | Minimum Size | Prompt Source |
 |-----------|--------------|--------------|---------------|